Sample Preparation Do's and Don'ts

 Wrap-Up: Sample Prep Is Where NIR Wins or Loses

-Focus your effort on consistent grinding, tight temperature control, careful moisture handling, and proper storage.
-These steps transform your spectra from noisy guesses into reliable insights.
-Your calibrations will stabilize, your predictions will sharpen, and your confidence in NIR will grow.
+Focus on consistent grinding, tight temperature control, careful moisture management, and proper storage.
+These steps turn noisy, unreliable spectra into clean signals that support accurate calibrations and dependable predictions.
+Your models will stabilize, your predictions will sharpen, and your confidence in NIR results will grow.

 If you want to go deeper on sample preparation and its impact on NIR accuracy, the NIR Fundamentals course covers it in detail.